PD9696/ASP.NET-Core-Story-Website/README.md

 # ASP.NET Core Story Website
 A website built with ASP.NET Core 2.1 using SQL Server where users can read and write stories.
-Bootstrap 4 design from: https://bootswatch.com/slate/.

 ![](Screenshots/samplestory.PNG)